-Dr. Richard Nolthenius - Program Chair of Astronomy, Cabrillo College
+Richard Nolthenius, PhD - Program Chair of Astronomy, Cabrillo College

-Purpose and Prolog: This website is not meant as a review article suitable for a scientific journal, nor is it to give a wide range of conflicting papers equal credibility.
-It is intended for the non-science student to understand why there is ample reason to be extremely concerned that future climate will be dominated by human activities and significantly hotter and quite possibly disasterous for societies world-wide.
-I have looked for criticisms of papers and if those criticisms are judged by good reasoning from climate scientists to be valid, I honor that.
+Purpose and Prolog: This website is not meant as a review article suitable for a scientific journal.
+It is certainly not to give a wide range of conflicting thoughts equal credibility.
+It is intended for the non-science student to understand why there is ample reason to accept that climate change is real, it is human-caused, and quite probably disasterous for societies world-wide.
+I have looked for criticisms of scientific papers and if those criticisms are judged by good reasoning from climate scientists to be valid, I honor that.
 I do not blindly look at a person's position and immediately give their paper(s) weight simply by the "argument from authority".
-It must stand the test of scientific criticism to be given credibility.
+It must stand the test of scientific criticism before being given credibility.
 This site is my digest into (I hope) more easily grasped language, visualizations and logic of the physical processes at work in climate, as too much out there tends to either be in intimidating mathematics, specialized jargon and acronyms, or conversely, oversimplified to the point it has no compelling logic.
-It is an ongoing project, and often includes late- breaking news and publications.
+It's an ongoing project, and often includes late-breaking news and publications.
 Sometimes, they don't stand the test of outside critical review and in that case, I'll alter my content.
 It is meant for the intelligent layman, and for my Cabrillo College students especially.
-My goal is to show there is no scientific debate on whether global warming is real and human-caused (vs. "natural variation"), to debunk in as brief and compelling a logic as I can, the climate denialist claims and what the science says.
-It is to show what the latest research is indicating to be in our future if we continue "business as usual".
+One key goal is to show there is no scientific debate on whether global warming is real and human-caused (vs. "natural variation").
+I debunk in as brief and compelling a logic as I can, the climate denialist claims and provide what the science says.
+I show what the latest research is indicating to be in our future if we continue on our current path.
 It is also to show what strategies are being explored to confront climate change.
-I provide plenty of links to longer papers in quality journals.
-In some places I also provide links to YouTube videos which have animations, references, and commentary which get the points across to my particular audience perhaps much better than the journal papers referenced therein.
+I provide plenty of links to longer papers in quality scientific journals, and also digests of the science from reputable sources.
+In some places I also provide links to YouTube videos which have animations, references, and commentary which get the points across to my intended audience perhaps much better than the journal papers referenced.
 Some journal papers are behind pay walls, and in this case I may link to a Science News or similar more popular science media outlet for the gist of the results.
 Be prepared to see occasional outbursts of moral outrage.
-Engineers design components to survive worst-case scenarios, yet climate denialists will leap at every questionable source claiming things may not be all that bad, as an excuse to cross fingers and not reconsider our lifestyles for the sake of a disaster that is not yet "proven".
+Engineers design components to survive worst-case scenarios, yet climate denialists will sieze upon every claim that things may not be all that bad, as an excuse to cross fingers and not reconsider our lifestyles.
 To me, this is unconscionably selfish towards future life on Earth; selfish in the worst sense of the word.

-I teach a Cabrillo College class "Astro 7 - Planets and Climate" which spends much more time on the scientific principles underylying planetary atmospheres and climate.
-I invite you to look at the PowerPoint presentations for this course for a more comprehensive look at climate, beyond the political dynamics which get a bit more attention here on this website.
+I teach a Cabrillo College class "Astro 7 - Planetary Climate Science" which spends more time on the scientific principles underylying planetary atmospheres and climate.
+I invite you to look at the PowerPoint presentations for this course.

 With those caveats, let's start...

 The climate debate - Is the strong global warming of the past ~60 years due to human activities or not?
 But wait... is there really a "climate debate"?
 No. Not among climate scientists themselves.
 Global warming is strongly supported by the evidence to be human-caused.
-The idea that human-generated CO2 can change climate significantly dates back over 100 years.
-By 1990, data, computer modelling, and theory were solid enough to leave little doubt that human-generated fossil fuel emissions were changing climate and that it would accelerate.
+The idea that human-generated CO2 can change climate significantly dates back over a century.
+The physics of the greenhouse effect were discovered in the late 1800's, CO2's detailed infrared spectrum was determined in the 1950's and by the late 1950's there began a steady stream of scientific papers warning of human-caused climate change via our accelerating burning of fossil fuels.
+By 1990, data, computer modelling, and theory were solid enough to leave little doubt that human-generated fossil fuel emissions were already changing climate strongly and that it would accelerate.
 Since then, the widening disagreement between reality and climate models which neglect human causes has caused growing alarm and consensus that dramatic and urgent action is needed.
 More recently, 98% of working, publishing climate scientists support the conclusion that global warming is real (i.e. not just a wiggle in noisy climate records, or "natural variation") and caused by human activities, mainly though fossil fuel burning, according to this analysis published in the Proceedings of the National Academy of Science (Anderegg et.al.
 2010) .
 But, you say, we hear all the time on the news how controversial the issue is and it seems scientists are arguing fiercely about what is causing climate change - isn't it obvious there's a genuine debate on global warming's cause?
 No - the problem is that there are well-funded lobbying efforts by oil and mining corporate interests to get the public and the politicians to believe there's a big scientific controversy, as a way to stall policy changes which threaten their profit streams.
 While there is a very active continuing research effort to clarify key climate processes, including modelling clouds and their feedbacks, the evidence strongly indicates that while these refinements will improve the error bars, they will not change the verdict.
 Depending on how that goes, the business-as-usual scenario will, by the end of the century, vary from being very bad, to being truly disasterous.
 There is no reasonable possibility that they will exonerate humans as the cause of the rapid warming that we're seeing.
-And therefore, that it is up to human beings to change, if they want to avoid disaster.
-I will justify that statement in this website.
+And therefore, that it is up to human beings to change if we want to avoid disaster.
+I will show why scientists have made this conclusion, in this website.

 1. The Politics of Climate

-2. Debunking the AGW Denialist claims, and some Denialist Tactics
+2. Debunking the Climate Denialist Claims, and Climate Denialist Tactics

 4. Today and Beyond: New Evidence and Consequences